-Clearly there is a lower risk of transmission in mosques in comparison to public spaces however for a deeper analysis is required in this regard.
-We have started conducting research with Public Health England who are taking a survey in this field.
+Clearly, there is a lower risk of transmission in mosques in comparison to public spaces however for deeper analysis is required in this regard.
+We have started conducting research with Public Health England who is taking a survey in this field.

 Lobbying the Government

 While mosques are amongst the safest places and continue to put measures in place to reduce risk,

 the suspension of congregational prayer (Jama’at) during lockdown 2.0 has been disappointing.
 MINAB joined other faith leaders in writing to the government asking them to reconsider the suspension of communal prayer.
 Common worship is constitutive of our identity, and essential for our self-understanding and therefore we will continue to lobby the government to ensure that there is parity among Masjids and Madrassahs in the updated guidelines.
 We will argue that performing prayer with social distancing and time-restriction, and in a covid secure condition is less likely to spread the disease than banning Jama’at which may drive some groups underground.